klaarnut/user-docs/en/glossary.md

 ## S
 **Section**

 The main parts of your website to insert and control how the content will display.
-Section can contain only text, text and image, table, images, and content blocks. ยาก เขียนใหม่ด้วย
+Section can contain whether only text, text and image, table, images, and content blocks.

 **Section Options**

-The light blue options that will be appeared on the right of the current section you're working with.
+The light blue options that will be appeared at the right of the current section you're working with.
 We use these options when we want to move section (drag and drop), delete, duplicate, and edit section design such as background image and color.

-**Section Properties** (Section Design)???
+**Section Properties**

 The properties setting for your section display; background, shadow, border. (แก้ไขจาก Box เป็น Border)

 **Section Selector**

-The always available place on the left hand when you're editing your website.
-It's there for you to add more sections into your website.
+The always-available place on the left hand when you're editing your website.
+It's there for you to add more sections for content.

 **Sidebar**

-One of website design to show left or/and right content bar(s) togther with your website main content area.
+One of website design to show left or/and right content bar(s) together with your website main content area.
 Sidebar will be appeared on every page of your website once added.
-It can eiter display the same attention needed content every page or special content in some specific page.
+It can eiter display the same attention-needed content every page or special content in some specific page.

 **Site Config**